redsanket/spark/external/spark/guide/spark_on_yarn.rst

 The spark on yarn package is here: `yspark_yarn <http://dist.corp.yahoo.com/by-package/yspark_yarn/>`_

 If you are running on a gateway you can install this package in the root somewhere.
 Please always check dist to make sure these are the latest versions.
-The below versions are built with Scala 2.10, if you need versions built with Scala 2.11 look for the versions with _211 in the name of them (for instance: yspark_yarn-1.5.2.1_2.6.0.16.1506060127_1512101635_211).
 Also note that the newer versions of Spark conf point to a jar in hdfs.
 If you do self install a different version you will want to override that or install yspark_yarn_conf package as well.
-To point to your self installed version: For spark 1.6: ``--conf spark.yarn.jar=file:////homes/dashar/testroot/share/spark/lib/spark-assembly.jar``
+To point to your self installed version:

 For spark 2.x: ``--conf spark.yarn.archive=file:///homes/$USERNAME$/testroot/share/spark/yspark-jars-2.0.0.24.tgz``